UrbanCompass/bazel/site/docs/tutorial/android-app.md

 from the app source code and resource files.
 Then you'll use the `android_binary` rule to tell it how to build the Android application package.

-Add the following to your `BUILD` file:
+Add the following to your `UCBUILD` file:

 ```python
 android_library(